 With increasing ethanol concentration (25% and higher), fullerenes began to form larger and looser aggregates.
 In samples with 25% ethanol, the size of clusters was 45-50 nm, and at 50% ethanol concentration, fullerenes formed structures of 60-65 nm.
 At 100% ethanol, fullerene molecules formed maximally large and loose aggregates with sizes up to 100 nm, with clearly pronounced gaps between molecules.
+Next, the sample was treated with 100% ethanol, and the results of this experiment is shown in Figure 12.

-Figure 11 - The 100% ethanol-treated sample of C{60}
+Figure 12 - The 100% ethanol-treated sample of C60